3dv-casia/clmap/README.md

 └── Truck
 ```

-Download `meta_train` data from the [official link](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?usp=sharing&resourcekey=), rename the unzipped `trainingdata` folder as the `meta_train` and save the data like the following form:
+Download the `meta_train` data from the [official link](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?usp=sharing&resourcekey=), unzip it, and rename the unzipped `trainingdata` folder as the `meta_train` and save the data like the following form:

 ```bash
 ${tnt_data_dir}/meta_train